 For vibers who just want to know what to open:

-Building a project?
+• Building a project?
 Claude Code in terminal.
-It’s the only place with full file access, customization, and the ability to actually run commands in your codebase.
+Full file access, customization, and the ability to run commands in your codebase.

-Quick GitHub fix from your phone?
+• Quick GitHub fix from your phone?
 Claude Code on the web.
-It can clone repos, make changes, open PRs, all without touching your local machine.
+Clone repos, make changes, open PRs, all without touching your local machine.

 DON’T STRESS ABOUT USING ALL OF IT

 If you’ve got a setup that works, stick with it.
 You don’t need to use every product or chase every new feature.
-I use Claude Code for building and Claude on the web for research, and I ignore the rest until I have a specific reason not to.
+I use Claude Code for building, Cowork when I want to hand off a knowledge work task, and Claude on the web for quick research.
+I ignore the rest until I have a specific reason not to.

 This stuff will keep changing, so if something here is outdated or you think I should add something, let me know.